-The new Belmont-Paul Women’s Equality National Monument marks the former headquarters of the National Woman’s Party in Washington DC.
+Belmont-Paul Women’s Equality National Monument marks former National Woman’s Party headquarters

 The new Belmont-Paul Women’s Equality National Monument marks the former headquarters of the National Woman’s Party, which fought to expand our democracy through ratification of the 19th Amendment.
 On Equal Pay Day, it becomes one of precious few national public land units that specifically commemorates women’s history.

 President Obama will confer monument status through use of the Antiquities Act, which has been used by almost every president—Republicans and Democrats alike—to protect places of natural or cultural importance when Congress will not.

 The new monument’s namesake, Alice Paul, founded the Women’s Party—later renamed the National Woman’s Party—in 1916 to mount a dogged campaign of nonviolent protest with the goal of women’s full inclusion in American society.
 By marching in parades, distributing literature, lobbying lawmakers and most famously picketing the White House, Paul and her fellow suffragists gradually elevated the issue to the point that President Woodrow Wilson was forced to endorse the 19th Amendment.
 Congress ratified that measure in 1920, giving women the right to vote.

 The National Woman’s Party later broadened its scope to include working on the Equal Rights Amendment and international women’s rights.
 The group moved into the Sewall-Belmont House in 1929.